 MRP-II was developed in the 1980's which involved many more processes used in production, and the term was changed to Manufacturing Resource Planning to reflect this.
 By the 1990's, software had been created to combine other back office processes (for example, accounting or human resources), across the whole enterprise—ERP was born.

 As the capabilities of IT systems have increased, ERP systems have moved into advanced Business Intelligence (BI) functions, front-end sales force automation process and other highly complex functions.
 With each new function integrated, the success stories increase, enabling a wide range of industries from wholesale distribution to e-commerce, to use ERP solutions.

 With this, smaller businesses (even those which may think of themselves as too small to be an "enterprise"), have been able to find benefits through ERP systems.
 In particular, this has been enabled by cloud-based, software-as-a-service providers creating ERP products which are easier to install without the previously high, up-front costs.
 The real-time reporting and BI functions are particularly useful to executives and founders—allowing them to quickly make decisions for their business and fuel higher growth.

 As businesses of all industries and sizes are now subscribing to ERP solutions, Forester believes that cloud-based ERP adoption will increase by 21 percent annually to 20152.
 The reason for this is clear when you can see the benefits businesses can gain from an integrated ERP system.

 The Business Value of ERP

-- Automates core business operations such as lead-to-cash, order-to-fulfilment, and procure-to-pay processes
+- Automates central business functions such as procure-to-pay, order-to-fulfilment and lead to cash processes

-- Enhances customer service by providing one source for billing and relationship tracking.
+- Improves customer services by providing one source for billing and customer enquiries

 1 "Extended ERP reborn in b-to-b," Heather Herald: InfoWorld, August 27–September 3, 2001.